Fiberglass Planters In NYC

 Along with our Terracotta Pottery, we have a few saucers available for sale.
 The ones we have are Rectangle, Clay, and Glazed.
 These don’t have room for plants to grow out, yet they are excellent for displaying plants.
 Like our potted plants, these saucers can be tailored to a variety of sizes.

 Whether you are planning a small corporate party, a luxurious wedding or anything in between, let us be your one-stop-shop for all your party planning needs.
 Last-minute event?
-No problem, our pottery supplier offer same day local delivery.
+No problem, our pottery supplies are available for same day local delivery if requested.
 Contact us to learn more and even receive a quote.

 Our indoor planters involve a variety of ceramic planters, baskets, and other natural pottery.
 Contact our pottery importers to receive a quote and design your home with some of the most unique pottery.